Juan Elenter

 My work

-Broadly, I work on developing reliable learning systems that scale effectively with data and compute.
-At Spotify, I apply these methods to large-scale recommendation systems, with a particular focus on sequential generative modeling.
+Broadly, I develop reliable learning systems that scale efficiently with data and compute.
+At Spotify, I apply these methodologies to large-scale recommendation systems, focusing on sequential generative modeling and integrating LLMs into high-performance recommendation stacks.

 Throughout my graduate studies, I adopted a data-centric perspective of ML, focusing on continual model fine-tuning as new, diverse data emerges.
 This has driven my work in active and continual learning using large pre-trained models.
 On the theoretical side, my work on duality-based constrained optimization has shown that dual subgradient methods can yield near-optimal and near-feasible solutions, without randomization, despite non-convexity.
 This allows models to not only excel at their main task, but also meet critical requirements such as robustness and fairness.